 There were clear identity markers in the medieval period but, since their context and concerns were different from ours, a medieval person’s sense of identity very rarely coincides with modern sensibilities.
 It is a sweet irony that some in the neo-Nazi march in Charlottesville, USA, in August 2017, carried the Black Eagle of the Holy Roman Germanic Empire, associated with Saint Maurice, its 3rd century patron saint.
 Saint Maurice was black.
 Some of the medieval identity markers do appear at first to coincide with today’s, but those with an over-riding political agenda always simplify them, welcome them uncritically, take them out of their historical context and make them into bogus timeless truths.
 Trying to transplant medieval cultural identity into the here and now is no more helpful or true to perpetuate such divisions now than it would be to negate medical science and return to blood-letting to balance humors, or to demolish representative democracy in favour of the divine right of kings, or put our neighbours on trial for witchcraft.

 I cannot put the matter of performing the Cantigas described in this article in any better way than the commentary Steve Roud and Julia Bishop (2012) give for The Jew’s Garden, or Little Sir Hugh of Lincoln: “The subject matter, however, is disturbing, and reminds us that folklore is not always nice and cosy.
 Indeed, racists, xenophobes, political zealots and religious fundamentalists have always used legends, rumours, songs, jokes and other lore to support and spread their beliefs and to indoctrinate their young, and in particular to denigrate and stereotype outsiders and the victims of their bigotry.”

 ~ ~ ~ 0 ~ ~ ~

 The last article in this series looks at the topic of sentient statues of Mary in the Cantigas, which move at will and behave as the Virgin’s physical presence.
-This is followed by two stand-alone articles exploring the historical evidence for methods of playing medieval music in general and the Cantigas in particular, with brief explanations, suggested pointers for performance, and illustrative videos.
+This is followed by three stand-alone articles exploring the historical evidence for methods of playing medieval music in general and the Cantigas in particular, with brief explanations, suggested pointers for performance, and illustrative videos.